DFW Begins Phase 2 of the Runway Rehabilitation Project - 08/15/2023

 In early 2020, DFW launched a website, NoiseLab, that allows the public to view near-live flight operations, historical operations, news, and statistics.

-The DFW Noise Cone map (click for a larger view) shows the air corridor utilization zone which is the air corridor over Southlake where departing planes head from and where arriving planes land to when using the west diagonal runway.
-The corridor was established in the 80s’ to help with land use decisions and to minimize the impact of aircraft noise on City residents and businesses.
+The DFW Noise Cone map shows the zone over Southlake where departing planes head from and where arriving planes land to when using the west diagonal runway.
+The corridor was established in the 1980s to help with land use decisions for development and to minimize the impact of aircraft noise on City residents and businesses.

 As a reminder, aircraft take off and land into the wind.
 Therefore, the direction of operations is primarily based on winds.
 Keep in mind that surface winds don’t always dictate flow as winds above the surface and/or operational needs can affect the direction for which aircraft take off and land.